Miko171/Cube-Roll/README.md

 Make sure PostgreSQL is running and the 'gamestudio' database is set up before launching the game.
 ## Usage

-You can run the game by executing [CubeRoll.java](src/main/java/sk/tuke/gamestudio/game/cube_roll/CubeRoll.java)file in your IDE.
+You can run the game by executing [GameStudioServe.java](src/main/java/sk/tuke/gamestudio/server/GameStudioServer.java) file in your IDE to start Server part and after inicializing execute [SpringClient.java](src/main/java/sk/tuke/gamestudio/SpringClient.java) as klient part of game.
 You will be presented with a menu if u need to know rules u can load them or jump into the game starting with your name, after which you will select a map.
 Each map is fully solvable in the least amount of moves possible.
 Based on the amount of moves, you will be rewarded with a score.
 While playing, you can also view and add comments for game, view top scores, rate the game, restart map or go back to main menu.

 ## Commands